Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by an AFOSR Young Investigator Program award, under the contract number FA9550-24-1-0076 and by the U.S.\ Office of Naval Research under contract number N00014-22-1-2348.
+This work was supported in part by an AFOSR Young Investigator Program award, under the contract number FA9550-24-1-0076, by the NSF CAREER Award CCF-2440563, and by the U.S.\ Office of Naval Research under contract number N00014-22-1-2348.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U.S. Department of Defense.

-The author thanks Heinz Bauschke, Roberto Cominetti, and Russell Luke for useful comments and pointers to the relevant literature.
+The author thanks professors Heinz Bauschke, Roberto Cominetti, Russell Luke, and Mihalis Yannakakis for useful comments and pointers to the relevant literature.